VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/cpu.md

 {{< columns >}}

-Unlike python which get's converted to something the computer can understand as it executes C is compiled before hand.
-This makes it so programs written in C are much, much faster than those written in python, though obviously C code is more difficult to write.
-Compilation is the process of turning a program into a file full of instructions the computer actually understands.
+Unlike python, which get's converted to something the computer can understand as it executes, C is **compiled** before hand.
+This makes it so programs written in C are much, much faster than those written in python, though obviously C code is more difficult to write. **Compilation** is the process of turning a program into a file full of instructions the computer actually understands.
 This happens in two steps, first the program is turned into assembly code, for the above code this results in the output to the right:

 <--->